Canada’s Scotiabank, 3iQ roll out Dynamic Active Multi-Crypto ETF

 Bottom Line

-Scotiabank’s entry into the crypto ETF space signals that traditional banks in Canada are becoming more comfortable offering regulated exposure to digital assets.
-By launching DXMC with 3iQ, the bank is leaning on Canada’s early lead in crypto investment products while expanding options for investors who want diversified crypto exposure without managing multiple tokens themselves.
+Scotiabank entering into the crypto ETF space shows that traditional banks in Canada are becoming more comfortable offering regulated exposure to digital assets.
+By launching DXMC with 3iQ, the bank is leaning on Canada’s early move into crypto investment products while expanding options for investors who want diversified crypto exposure without managing multiple tokens themselves.

 Share this article